ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Order status](../../images/order_status.png)

 ### Shipping and billing info
 This section shows the shipping and billing information of the order.
 It contains the same information as the shipping and billing information in the checkout process.
-Information is shown in the form view, and the admin is again able to modify its content.
+Information is shown in the form view, and the admin is again able to modify its content (if the order's status is set to *PENDING* or *PROCESSING*)

 |                     Shipping info                      |                     Billing info                     |
 | :----------------------------------------------------: | :--------------------------------------------------: |